jannfis/argo-cd/docs/developer-guide/contributing.md

 * `~/.kube` - Your Kubernetes client configuration (no modifications)
 * `/tmp` - Your system's temp directory (modifications expected)

+!!!note
+    Although ArgoCD recently migrated its build system to use Go modules instead of Go dep, it's not yet possible to build outside `$GOPATH/src/github.com/argoproj/argo-cd` so this must be your source directory for now.

 ## Setting up your development environment

 The following steps are required no matter whether you chose to use a virtualized or a local toolchain.